-- Near an impaired water body, or - · Where minimum lot size requirements cannot be met.
+- Near an impaired water body, or - Where the underlying groundwater exceeds 10 mg/L nitrate-nitrogen and is an aquifer that supplies drinking water. - Where minimum lot size requirements cannot be met.

 When reviewing a supplemental treatment system proposal for an existing septic system, it must be determined what alterations or additions will be made.